neuralpain/qbactivator/README.md

 All packages perform the same function as they are derived from a single script, merely packaged in different formats.
 The regular package is ideal for users who either lack internet access at a specific workstation or prefer to activate the software offline.

 On the other hand, the `.min.zip` package and the single `.cmd` file are smaller and more portable.
 These formats are perfect for users with fast internet connections who can quickly download the files, or for those who need a swift, on-the-go solution.

+> [!TIP]
+> If you encouner an issue where the QuickBooks installer performs a rollback during setup, this may be a driver issue.
+Download this [Visual C++ redistributable repack](https://github.com/abbodi1406/vcredist/releases/download/v0.82.0/VisualCppRedist_AIO_x86_x64.exe) and run it to install the Microsoft Visual C++ Redistributable packages for 2005-2022.
+>
+>Check for any updates to this repack [here](https://github.com/abbodi1406/vcredist/releases).

 ### Available QuickBooks POS Software from Intuit